 Ironically, the first production of Carmen, while not quite the disastrous flop some make it out to be, was a distinct commercial and critical disappointment, and the composer, Georges Bizet, died in despair two months after the premiere (probably not of despair…the real culprit seems to have been a throat infection…but nonetheless in despair), thinking what he rightly saw as his magnum opus had been rejected by the world.
 But if he had just survived a few months longer, he would have seen it take the world by storm…it only took about six months from the date of its premiere for the world to come to their senses and realize this was a world-changing masterpiece.

 These techniques were picked up by Italian composers.
-Two of the most popular names to come out of this period, and certainly the most respected by the Verismo genre purists (even if, in both cases, their popularity stems from a single lone success in a career of otherwise abject failure) are Mascagni and Leoncavallo.
+Two of the most popular names to come out of this period, and certainly the most respected by the Verismo genre purists (even if, in both cases, their popularity stems from a single lone success in a career of otherwise abject failure) are Pietro Mascagni and Ruggero Leoncavallo.
 Mascagni’s alternately melodious and authentically coarse local-color tragedy Cavalleria Rusticana is notable for being the only major Opera title to combine all of the elements that are pre-requisites for being called Verismo according to the aforementioned purists.
 That’s not to dismiss the work, though: it doesn’t approach the dramatic perfection of Carmen, which was what Mascagni was going for, but the melodies are often lovely, the tone is impressively raw and unsentimental, and the ambience of the setting is captured to an amazing degree.